benarmstead/TextEncrypter/README.md

 Now Bob can send a message to Alice by

-    1. Selecting her contact
+`1.
+Selecting her contact`

-    2. Selecting Encrypt
+`2.
+Selecting Encrypt`

-    3. Enters: "Hello"
+`3.
+Enters: "Hello"`

-    4. Cipher text is automatically copied to Bobs clipboard.
+`4.
+Cipher text is automatically copied to Bobs clipboard.`

-    5. Bob pastes this message into any messanger.
+`5.
+Bob pastes this message into any messanger.`

 Aims of this program